How Time Chunking Can Help You Get More Done [Work and Life]

 Today's digital workplaces are full of new distractions, time-sucking interruptions, and fragmented work schedules.
 You need a new mindset for dealing with them — and getting more done in the process.
 That's where time chunking and Ninety's To-Dos tool can help.

-Organizing all your projects with Ninety's To-Dos feature is better than using paper spreadsheets to track your progress.
-The data integrates with your goals and priorities, so you know you're making meaningful progress without wasting time.
+Organizing all your projects with Ninety's To-Dos feature is better than using spreadsheets to track your progress.
+The data integrates with your goals and priorities, so you know you're getting closer to completion without wasting time.

 What is Time Chunking?